Urban Hunting in Joplin: My Concerns About Safety and Human Impact

 🎯 The Overlap No One’s Regulating

-• Encampments may be mistaken for wildlife movement
+• Encampments mistaken for wildlife movement

 📎 Supporting Sources